-To run different applications and processes, developers use Docker as a containerization platform.
-It omits the need to install and run applications in different environments.
+Developers leverage Docker as a containerization platform to run diverse applications and processes, eliminating the need to install them in various environments.
 Developers can perform Data Processing Operations using any Database Management System (DBMS) like PostgreSQL by pulling in their respective Docker Image files from the Docker Hub.

 In this blog, you will learn about the process of setting up a Docker PostgreSQL environment.
-We’ll show how you can install, configure, and run PostgreSQL on Docker in 3 simple steps.
+We’ll show how you can install, configure, and run Postgres in Docker in 3 simple steps.
 Read on to get started.

 What is Docker?